Tips to Learn How to Sell Art at Shows. Part One

 Make sure you are not your own worst enemy shows when selling art at shows?

 Here are some tips and observations from selling show space in fine art trade shows for nearly two decades.
-From 1988 through 2003, I attended more than 150 fine art and home furnishing shows.
-I’d be lying if I said I did not miss the glory days of ArtExpo New York in the Jacob Javits Center, or Decor Expo Atlanta in the Georgia World Congress Center
+I attended hundreds of fine art and home furnishing shows.
+I sometimes miss the glory days of ArtExpo New York in the Jacob Javits Center or Decor Expo Atlanta in the Georgia World Congress Center.

-Today, I pass along some of the collected wisdom, practical advice and observations from decades of experience.
-Here is a mix of suggestions, no-nos, and opinions that I believe can help you be more successful selling art at shows.
-Some of this advice may seem rudimentary, but I include nevertheless because I too often encountered examples of things that ought to be common sense.
+Today, I pass along some of the collected wisdom, practical advice, and observations from decades of experience.
+Here is a mix of suggestions, no-nos, and opinions that I believe can help you succeed in selling art at shows.
+Some of this advice may seem rudimentary, but I include it nevertheless because I too often encountered examples of things that ought to be common sense.

 Some shows give you pipe and drape, and you can rent walls.
 Others give you hard walls as part of the booth.
 Whatever you get, you have to make the best of it to make the best look to help you sell art at shows.

 Booth space is nearly always negotiable.
 Unless the promoter has a killer sold-out show, they have wiggle room.
 Whether it is on the the booth costs, associated costs such as drayage, or electrical, booth location, or promotional extras, you should work to make sure you get the best deal for you.
 You can drive a hard bargain without being a jerk.
 Learn to be insistent and persistent.
 The squeaky wheel does get the grease.
 If you don’t ask, you don’t get.

 You have just a few seconds to give an impression of your work and yourself.
 Your booth needs to look like you care about your work, and you came to do business and take the opportunity to be there seriously.
 That doesn’t mean you can’t have a fun time and be jovial.
 Just make sure your booth looks as professional as it can.